Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 For some java classes that have duplicate entries as base name, the corresponding path prefix has to be specified when loading an object.

 The classes where this applies are listed here: [doc/Dpdl_class_resolve.md](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/Dpdl_class_resolve.md)

+Note: the <ins>deprecated function 'getClass'</ins> is still supported for some time for backwards compatibility.
+The function '**getObj**' should be used instead.

 ### The default configuration resolves the following API's: